 TGaz Editor: please change the last paragraph of section 11.22.6.4.3.4 TB Ranging Measurement Reporting Part on page 100 of 11az D1.0 as below:

+In the secured mode of TB ranging, the PHY shall issue the error condition PHY-RXEND.indication(Integrity Check Error) primitive if the PHY detects the integrity check error.
 If the PHY of an RSTA issues a PHY-RXEND.indication (IntegrityCheckError) primitive, the RSTA shall set the Invalid Measurement field in the RSTA-to-ISTA LMR frame carrying the TOA measured from the UL NDP to 1.
 Similarly, if ISTA-to-RSTA LMR was negotiated between the ISTA and RSTA and the PHY of an ISTA issues a PHY-RXEND.indication (IntegrityCheckError) primitive, the ISTA shall set the Invalid Measurement field in the ISTA-to- RSTA LMR carrying the TOA measured from the DL NDP to 1.

 TGaz Editor: please change the last paragraph of section 11.22.6.4.4.3 Non-TB Ranging Measurement Reporting Part on page 104 of 11az D1.0 as below:

+In the secured mode of Non-TB ranging, the PHY shall issue the error condition PHY-RXEND.indication(Integrity Check Error) primitive if the PHY detects the integrity check error.
 If the PHY of an RSTA issues a PHY-RXEND.indication(IntegrityCheckError) primitive, the RSTA shall set the Invalid Measurement field in the RSTA-to-ISTA LMR frame carrying the TOA measured from the UL NDP to 1.
 Correspondingly, if ISTA-to-RSTA LMR was negotiated between the ISTA and RSTA and the PHY of the ISTA issues a PHY-RXEND.indication(IntegrityCheckError) primitive, the ISTA shall set the Invalid Measurement field in the ISTA-to-RSTA LMR carrying the TOA measured from the DL NDP to 1